Can One Car Seat Do It All? What You Need to Know About All-in-One Seats

 Cons

-- Wide + long front-to-back
+- Wide and long front-to-back

-- Straps get twisted easily
+- Straps may twist easily

 Additional Specs